AxisCommunications/acap-computer-vision-sdk-examples/README.md

 growing number of video analytics applications creates new end-user benefits and opens new business possibilities.

-# Getting started
+## Getting started

 This repository contains a set of application examples which aims to enrich the developers analytics experience.
 All examples are using Docker framework and has a README file in its directory which shows overview, example directory structure and step-by-step instructions on how to run applications on the camera.

-## Requirements
+### Requirements

 To ensure compatibility with the examples, the following requirements shall be met:

 * Camera: ARTPEC-7 DLPU or ARTPEC8 devices (e.g., Q1615 MkIII, Q1656)
 * docker-compose version 1.29 or higher
 * Docker version 20.10.8 or higher
 * Firmware: 10.7
   * [Docker ACAP](https://github.com/AxisCommunications/docker-acap) installed and started, using TLS and SD card as storage

-## Supported architectures
+### Supported architectures

-The examples support the following architectures.
+The examples support the following architectures:

 * armv7hf
 * aarch64

-## Example applications for video analytics
+### Example applications for video analytics

 Below is a list of examples available in the repository:

 * [hello-world](./hello-world/)